hylee1201/data-service-github/README.md

 # data-service-github
+This repository demonstrates how to POST / GET / PUT / DELETE data using REST API with sample github followers.

-Angular 8, nodejs, expressjs, mongoDB, Github API
+Built with Angular 8, nodejs, expressjs